Electoral district of Mirrabooka

-Mirrabooka is an electoral district of the Legislative Assembly in the Australian state of Western Australia.
+Mirrabooka is a former electoral district of the Legislative Assembly in the Australian state of Western Australia.

 Geography

 The district is based in the northern suburbs of Perth.
 It includes Alexander Heights, Balga, Koondoola, Mirrabooka, Westminster and parts of Ballajura and Dianella.

 History

 The district was created for the 2013 state election, essentially as a new name for the district of Nollamara.
 It was won by sitting Nollamara MP Janine Freeman.
+Freeman retired from politics at the 2021 state election, and was replaced by Labor's Meredith Hammat.
+In 2023, Mirrabooka was abolished for the 2025 state election, and was mostly replaced by the new electoral district of Girrawheen.

 An earlier incarnation of the district existed from 1968 to 1974.
 First contested at the 1968 state election, it was won by Doug Cash of the Liberal Party.
 Cash was defeated one term later by Labor candidate Arthur Tonkin.
 Mirrabooka was abolished at the 1974 state election, and Tonkin went on to become member for the new seat of Morley.